emacs-java/eclipse_goto_editor/README.md

-you can not only "Explorer" but alsa open a terminal ,and edit the selected File out of Eclipse with your preferred editor after you finished edit the file out of Eclipse and closed the editor (like emacs) ,Eclipse will refresh the project and rebuild . exacept that ,it will refresh every 30s before the editor is closed
+you can not only "Explorer" but alsa open a terminal ,and edit the selected File out of Eclipse with your preferred editor after you finished edit the file out of Eclipse and closed the editor (like emacs) ,Eclipse will refresh the project and it will refresh each 30s before the editor is closed.

 # screenshot
 ![Go Explore](https://raw.githubusercontent.com/emacs-java/eclipse_go_editor/master/screenshots/screenshot1.gif)